 So what’s the deal with these two gardens?
 They are not linked in any way, but they are like twins of the same idea.
 Dominated by stone, pavers and arches both gardens offer magnificent views of the Grand Harbour and the city, while shady trees and fountains help cool down the hot city air in summer.

-Important historic figures have been memorised in busts and statues placed around the gardens.
+Important historic figures have been memorised in busts and statues placed around the gardens of this important Valletta attraction.
 They make for an interesting history lesson when you visit with your kids.

 If you are going to visit just one of the gardens, make it the Upper Barrakka Gardens which offer superior views.
 From here you can also clearly see the nearby Saluting Battery (cannons lined up to face the harbour).
 The striking lift conveniently connects the Upper Barrakka Gardens and the city centre with the harbour (you can see it more clearly in the first picture above).